tombensve/MarkdownDoc/Docs/MarkdownDoc-User-Guide.md

                 "color": "64:64:64",

-If "preformattedWordWrap" is set to true then "code" style text will not entirely be left as is, but will wrap around to a new line if the text does not fit within the margins, and this will be with an indent matching the "code" text plus some more indent to show that it is a continuation of the previous line.
+If "preformattedWordWrap" is set to true, then "code" style text will not entirely be left as is, but will wrap around to a new line if the text does not fit within the margins, and this will be with an indent matching the "code" text plus some more indent to show that it is a continuation of the previous line.
 Depending on the text this sometimes works well, sometimes less than well.

                 "preformattedWordWrap": false,